duongductrong/duongductrong/README.md

+## 👋 Trong Duong Duc ———@duongductrong

+⚡ A Software Engineer, passionate about open-source and eager to try new things.

 <a href="https://github.com/devxb/gitanimals">
   <img src="https://render.gitanimals.org/farms/duongductrong"/>
 </a>

-## 👋 Trong Duong Duc ———@duongductrong

-⚡ Software Engineer more than 4 years of experiences, passionate about open-source and eager to try new things.

 ### 📬 Get in Touch